Solohorn/duplicate-ISBNs/README.md

 Option to check ISBNs in 776$z.
 Provide options to check for duplicate ISSN, Pub.
 No., etc.
 Option to ignore numbers in 020$z
-Does not flag duplicate ISBNs within a record[?]